pseusys/SeasideVPN/README.md

 1. Add unit tests to both `caerulean/whirlpool` and `viridian/algae` (do not run them in Docker).
 2. Write documentation for both `caerulean/whirlpool` and `viridian/algae`.
-3. Add further integration tests - connection, disconnection, errors.
-4. Remove all `(planned)` marks from READMEs.
+3. Remove all `(planned)` marks from READMEs.
-5. Add shell build, generation, etc. script for easy `caerulean/whirlpool` deployment (with and without container).
+4. Add shell build, generation, etc. script for easy `caerulean/whirlpool` deployment (with and without container).
-6. Add general make script to check dependencies, environment, etc.
-7. Add clean make rule to clean docker images + networks.
+5. Add clean make rule to clean docker images + networks.
-8. Merge READMEs
-9. Check control connections to whirlpool, maybe http.
+6. Check control connections to whirlpool, maybe `http` package.
-12. Different max user values for network and internal (reserved users)
-14. During tests: check whirlpool logs for connections, test with several clients
-15. Rename main module
-16. Move cli args to env vars
+7. Move cli args to env vars
-17. All errors to JoinErro
+8. All errors to JoinError
-18. Add gravity to all user requests and responses.
-20. Empty heartbeat messages in control channel: random time intervals, add noise to connection.
-21. Surface to whirlpool status connections: different time intervals.
-22. Add image build target to whirlpool make, add executable build workflow.
+9. Add image build target to whirlpool make.
-25. Use http.Error in network.go.
+10. Use http.Error in network.go.
-27. Set GET and POST checks in GO.
+11. Set GET and POST checks in GO.
-28. Change obfuscation methods, apply them for HTTP requests.
-29. Whirlpool: also reseed public key.
-30. Reshuffle go code.
-31. Save and restore all iptables configs (whirlpool) - use lib
-32. Check other tools (nftables) / libs for server
+12. Check other tools (nftables) / libs for server
-33. Network for all tests: with common "internet" router
-34. Move some configs tp env
+13. Move some configs tp env
+14. Check other tools (nftables) / libs for server
+15. Whirlpool: -m limit tcp packet number (user number \* tcp method number \* tcp connection packets)
+16. Move default params extraction to controller
+17. Add "stress" profile with pumba on internal router for enhanced testing, use tcp echo server (can be found on dockerhub) (4 containrrs, no ext router).
+18. Add "load" profile for direct access (3 containers) and multiple clients and performance analysis for whirlpool.
+19. Replace array-buffers with REAL buffers in Go
+20. Warning if packet is too large
+21. GO: one type for many args
+22. Parse tunnel properties in config contrutor
+23. Check tunnel address (not in users list): IP and Gateway
+24. Port numbers exchange (users to server, server to users)
+25. Write script for downloading/running/configuring server
+26. Control healthcheck times by cosine function, increase max delay to smth like 360 seconds, add random response delay
+27. Addresses for VPN connection: black and white list (limit addresses to use VPN with) <- add traffic analysis tool to client
+28. Advice on traffic distribution (proxy nodes), all routes and ports masking.
+29. On caerulean side: switch to 10.x.x.x tunnel IP, 1st X will be the number of PROXY the acket has been received from
+30. Protocol disguise: QOTD or any raw socket or data stream
+31. Add RTP protocol disguise option (to obfuscation, sent by client)
+32. In case of admin connection: require admin configuration file (with proxies, ports, etc.)
+33. For connection: alias mapping (for all nodes) dict in YAML
+34. Network center: for connection not only link, but also a special key is required.
+Without the key connection by IP only is impossible.
+Key is distributed alongside with network center IP and port and IS NEVER SHOWN TO PROVIDER AS PLAINTEXT.
+Connection request includes this key + proposed session key.
+35. Create general functions for decryption+unmarshalling and encryption+marshalling for network.go ONLY
+36. TEST LOCAL and GLOBAL python and go
+37. Rewrite pythoon with async/await.

 All user requests to control port encrypted with public key, all answers with session key.
 Both requests and responses to sea port encrypted with session key.